EVU call icon

 Can I still impregnate my partner after vasectomy?

 Welcome to “SNIP CITY!”
-Why Should You Choose Dr. Rahul Mehan and Dr. Wadhwa and EVU Center for Your Vasectomy?
+Why choose EVU Center for your Vasectomy?

-During their career, Dr. Mehan and Dr. Wadhwa have performed thousands of safe, affordable vasectomies for men.
+We have performed thousands of safe, affordable vasectomies for men.
 A vasectomy is one of the safest, easiest, and most reliable forms of permanent birth control.
-The average procedure takes approximately 15 minutes to complete.
+The average procedure takes approximately 15 to 30 minutes to complete.
 It’s an in-office procedure, so you’ll be back home taking it easy on your couch within a few hours.

-Dr. Mehan, Dr. Wadhwa, and East Valley Urology Center staff understand that the decision to have a vasectomy is a sensitive one, and we make sure your time with us is as comfortable as possible.
+Our staff understand that the decision to have a vasectomy is a sensitive one, and we make sure your time with us is as comfortable as possible.
+We are one of the highest reviewed urology practices in the Phoenix area and offer options to accommodate all patients with all levels of anxiety including nitrous oxide and even IV sedation.

 Post-Vasectomy